Skip to content

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\Maintenance

-You can expand the folders on the left to get there.
+You’ll need to expand the folders on the left pane to find this specific path.

 1. Look for a setting called MaintenanceDisabled in the right panel.